 What will I be doing?

-After meeting the rest of the group at a London airport and travelling to Thailand together, the adventure begins at Khao Yai National Park two and a half hours from Bangkok.
+After meeting the team at a London airport and traveling to Thailand together, the adventure begins at Khao Yai National Park two and a half hours from Bangkok.

-You will enjoy a range of activities such as:
+You will take part in a range of activities such as:

-- taking safari drives to spot some indigenous species such as gibbons, deer, macaques.
+- Taking safari drives and visiting wildlife hides to spot indigenous species such as gibbons, deer, macaques

-If you’re really lucky, there’s even a chance of seeing wild elephants.
+If you’re really lucky, you may even see wild elephants!

 What will I do at the elephant sanctuary?

-You'll travel to Chiang Rai on an overnight train and spend two days volunteering at the beautiful and tranquil sanctuary, Elephant Valley Thailand.
+You'll travel to Chiang Rai on an overnight train and spend two days volunteering at Elephant Valley Thailand.